Some Chinese pig farmers are "producing" giant pig breeds as the country faces shortages of livestock.

 Small breeders and large companies try to increase the weight of their animals for two reasons.
 The first, the profit: an increase in the average weight of 14% produces a profit of 30%.

 The second: the Chinese government.
-The authorities have warned that in the first half of 2020, farmers will have to "sacrifice" up to 10 million tons of livestock, and several breeds of pigs to make up for the shortages.
+Authorities have warned that in the first half of 2020 farmers will have to "sacrifice" up to 10 million tonnes of livestock, and several breeds of pigs to make up for shortages.

 A slaughter

-The sacrifice will result in the deaths of between 250 and 350 million Chinese pigs.
-Among the breeders, however, there is a widespread fear that the contagion is not extinguished, and that starting over with normal farming leads to a new mass culling, with the loss of all investments.
-Hence the hunt for the creation of the "super pig".
+The sacrifice will result in the death of between 250 and 350 million Chinese pigs.
+Among farmers, however, there is a widespread fear that the contagion has not been extinguished, and that starting again with normal breeding will lead to a new mass slaughter, with the loss of all investments.
+Hence the hunt for the creation of the “super pig”.

-It seems to me a vicious circle: the obsessive mechanisms of intensive farming have contributed to a swine epidemic.
-The response of the breeders is to produce abnormal livestock, that is, to maximize the obsessiveness of intensive farming.
+It seems like a vicious circle to me: the obsessive mechanisms of intensive farming have contributed to a swine epidemic.
+The farmers' response is to produce abnormal livestock, that is, to maximize the obsessiveness of intensive farming.
 How does it come out, in your opinion?